SrividyaUppugandla/GCM/README.md

 ## PUT /subscribe

-- This api is used to subscribe to a channel
+- This api is used to subscribe the device to a channel
 - apiKey, channelName & deviceID are required in headers

 ### Request